dekoza/mtgpl/UDS.rst

 :mtgtip:`Opalescence<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/c/3c0071fb-afa5-47b5-b266-2b10a4f5a98a.jpg?1562443752|https://scryfall.com/card/uds/13/opalescence?utm_source=api>`
-   Each other non-Aura enchantment is a creature in addition to its other types and has base power and base toughness each equal to its converted mana cost.
+   Each other non-Aura enchantment is a creature in addition to its other types and has base power and base toughness each equal to its mana value.

 :mtgtip:`Reliquary Monk<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/4/243e9386-2a7f-406a-9ed3-77d4bf1b50fd.jpg?1562443736|https://scryfall.com/card/uds/14/reliquary-monk?utm_source=api>`